When clean, roofs can add a ton of value to a home. Not only is your roof critical for safety, but it doesn’t hurt to have a good-looking one.

 What Causes Lichen on Roof?

-Like I mentioned earlier, Lichen is caused by the “mating” of algae and fungus.
-So, preventing Lichen, or understanding where it comes from, inherently involves understanding and preventing the growth origin of algae and Fungus on your roof.
+As I mentioned earlier, Lichen comes from the “mating” of algae and fungus.
+Preventing Lichen, or understanding where it comes from involves understanding and preventing the growth origin of algae and Fungi on your roof.

-So, it doesn’t really matter where exactly it came from- but it probably came from some other algae growth that got picked up by the air and coincidentally fell on your roof.
-Considering how easily algae reproduces, one spore is enough to eventually cover your entire roof.
+So, it doesn’t matter where exactly it came from- but it came from some other algae growth that got picked up by the air and fell on your roof.
+Considering how fast algae reproduces, one spore is enough to cover your entire roof.

 So, long-story-short, Lichen ends up on your roof over time as algae and fungus grow on your roof from organic debris that fell on your roof.
 Usually, that means that some algae or fungus was picked up by the wind and carried all the way to your roof (unfortunately).